rspec/rspec-core/features/method_stubs/README.md

     obj.stub(:message).and_raise("this error")
     obj.stub(:message).and_throw(:this_symbol)

-You can also use the block format, for consistency with other stubs:
+You can also use the block format:

     obj.stub(:message) { raise "this error" }
     obj.stub(:message) { throw :this_symbol }